Anatomiclab/GastroFLOW/README.md

 Step 2: Run the script `Machine_learning_internal_generation.py`

 1. Modify the following lines to specify the data paths.
-Note that the cross-validation fold needs to be modified manually:
+Note that the cross-validation fold needs to be modified manually.
+The fold of cross-validation is moditied through the "Cross10" while the number of "Cross" refers to the fold number:

 Line 4: `csv_data=pd.read_csv(r"Internal/K-SVM.csv")` **(Specify the path of the predicted results from Step 1)**